bick/react-net-8.0-docker-starter/README.md

-# .NET 8 with React, TypeScript, Redux, and Docker starter
+# .NET 8 with React, TypeScript, Redux, and Docker Starter
 Coded with ❤️ and ☕ by [Owen Bick](https://github.com/bick).

 ## Features